-Our current forecast anticipates that MRO spend will approach $80 billion in 2022 and come close to matching 2019 (pre-COVID-19 levels) in 2023.
-Survey respondents overwhelmingly indicated that government policy regarding COVID-19 is the most important factor dictating the pace of travel recovery, with customer sentiment being second and the actual health situation (case counts and hospitalization rates) of less concern.
+Our current forecast shows MRO spend rising to nearly $80 billion in 2022 and approaching 2019 pre‑COVID levels by 2023.
+Survey respondents overwhelmingly indicated that government COVID‑19 policy remains the single most important factor shaping the pace of travel recovery, followed by customer sentiment.
+Interestingly, the actual health situation — case counts and hospitalization rates — ranked as a far less influential driver.

 Top disruptors for the MRO industry

-When asked about top disruptors for the MRO industry over the next five years, respondents cited a shortage of maintenance technicians as the top disruptor.
-After reducing workforces during the pandemic, the industry is now scrambling to secure labor to satisfy quickly recovering demand.
-And it is attempting to do so in a labor market that was tight even before the pandemic.
+When asked about the top disruptors facing the MRO industry over the next five years, respondents identified the shortage of maintenance technicians as the most significant.
+After reducing workforces during the pandemic, the industry is now scrambling to rebuild capacity to meet rapidly recovering demand — and doing so in a labor market that was already tight before COVID‑19.

-Respondents ranked labor/material cost management as second among top disruptors.
-MROs over the next few years will be looking for any operational efficiency gains they can make to offset increased material and labor costs.
-Changes to fleet plans and strategies also ranked highly, as the industry continues to evaluate longer-term impacts of the pandemic on demand and prepares for the influx of next generation narrowbodies (A320NEO, 737 MAX, etc.).
+Labor and material cost management ranked as the second‑largest disruptor.
+Over the next few years, MROs will be looking for every possible operational efficiency to offset rising input costs.
+Changes to fleet plans and strategies also featured prominently, as the industry continues to assess the long‑term impact of the pandemic on demand and prepares for the arrival of next‑generation narrowbodies such as the A320neo and 737 MAX.

 More than half of survey respondents reported that the lack of labor is already beginning to constrain growth.
 This is notable, given that demand has yet to fully return to pre-pandemic levels.
 To attract talent, survey respondents pointed to apprentice programs and technical school partnerships as the most effective, but executives we interviewed are looking at a range of creative tactics to expand the talent pipeline.

-Survey respondents are anticipating significant inflation over the next two years.
-Some 60% of respondents anticipate that materials costs will increase by more than 5%.
-North American respondents expect the largest inflation in labor costs, with 59% expecting increases of 5% or more.
+Survey respondents expect significant inflation over the next two years.
+Sixty percent anticipate materials costs will rise by more than 5%, and North American respondents foresee the steepest increases in labor costs, with 59% expecting labor inflation of 5% or more.

-To contain costs, 80% of survey respondents plan to continue focusing on operational efficiency measures and renegotiating supplier agreements.
-For operators, 65-70% said that the use of greentime engines and alternative parts/repairs will be important cost levers going forward.
-Increased use of Used Serviceable Materials (USM) to manage costs did not materialize as expected in 2021; the market effectively “seized up” due to uncertainties around fleet needs and less need for materials overall.
-But two-thirds of respondents believe a substantial increase in USM is coming over the next 1-3 years.
+To manage these pressures, 80% of respondents plan to continue focusing on operational efficiency and renegotiating supplier agreements.
+Among operators, 65–70% cited greentime engines and alternative parts or repairs as important cost levers going forward.
+The anticipated surge in Used Serviceable Materials (USM) did not materialize in 2021, as the market effectively “seized up” amid uncertainty around fleet needs and reduced overall material demand.
+However, two‑thirds of respondents believe a substantial increase in USM usage is likely over the next one to three years.

 Nearly 90% of survey respondents indicated that sustainability is a priority for MRO-related activities.
 More than three-quarters expect sustainability to become an area of high focus within the next few years and report that their companies have put in place sustainability targets.